Google-Developer-Student-Club-CCOEW/Web-Development-2023-GDSC-CUMMINS-X-GDSC-MMCOE/README.md

-#Web-Development-2023
+🌐 WEB Development 2023 🚀

 ![GDSC](https://user-images.githubusercontent.com/56436897/193326497-f15493fe-c12e-455f-b86c-28fcf539e7a7.png)

-Welcome!
-Cummins College and MMCOE students!
+Welcome Cummins College and MMCOE students!
 This repository is designed to facilitate the assignment of GitHub issues to eligible students from Cummins College and MMCOE.
 To ensure a smooth and efficient process, we have implemented a validation system that requires students to provide specific information when requesting assignment of an issue.

-How to Request Assignment:
+## How to Request Assignment:

-Create a Pull Request: Start by creating a pull request to request the assignment of an issue.
+1. **Create a Pull Request**: Start by creating a pull request to request the assignment of an issue.
 Ensure that your pull request follows the repository's guidelines for issue assignment. 📥

-Provide Required Information: In your pull request description, you must provide the following information:
+2. **Provide Required Information**: In your pull request description, you must provide the following information:

-Full Name 🧑‍🎓
+   - Full Name 🧑‍🎓
-Email Address 📧
+   - Email Address 📧
-College Unique ID (RNO) 🔢
+   - College Unique ID (RNO) 🔢
-Branch of Study 📚
+   - Branch of Study 📚
-Current Year of Study 📆
+   - Current Year of Study 📆

-Validation Process: Our team will review your pull request to ensure that you are a valid student from Cummins College or MMCOE.
+3. **Validation Process**: Our team will review your pull request to ensure that you are a valid student from Cummins College or MMCOE.
 We will cross-check the provided information with our records to confirm your eligibility. 🕵️‍♂️

-Assignment Confirmation: Once your information is validated, we will assign the requested issue to you.
+4. **Assignment Confirmation**: Once your information is validated, we will assign the requested issue to you.
 You will receive a notification confirming the assignment. 🎉

-Important Notes:
+## Important Notes:

-Only pull requests from students of Cummins College and MMCOE will be considered for assignment. 🏫 Any pull requests that do not follow the specified format or lack necessary information will not be merged. 🚫 Please ensure that the email address you provide in the pull request is associated with your academic institution for verification purposes. 📚
+- Only pull requests from students of Cummins College and MMCOE will be considered for assignment. 🏫
+- Any pull requests that do not follow the specified format or lack necessary information will not be merged. 🚫
+- Please ensure that the email address you provide in the pull request is associated with your academic institution for verification purposes. 📚

 Thank you for your cooperation and understanding.
 We look forward to working with you on this repository! 🌟🚀

 ## Contributing to this Repo